kmwallio/ThiefMD/docs/about/index.md

 # About

 ThiefMD is a Markdown editor and file manager inspired by [Ulysses](https://ulysses.app).
+It is [Open Source](https://github.com/kmwallio/ThiefMD) and based off of [other great open source software](#credit).

-It is my primary way of attempting to learn [Vala](https://wiki.gnome.org/Projects/Vala) and filling the gap of applications I miss from [Mac OS X](https://apple.com).
+It is my primary way of attempting to learn [Vala](https://wiki.gnome.org/Projects/Vala) and filling in the gap of applications I miss from [macOS](https://apple.com).

+# Features

+ThiefMD currently supports

+* Folder Import
+* Markdown Syntax Highlighting
+* Organization of Folders and Files
+* Live Preview
+* Export Preview
+* Folder Export to PDF, DocX, ePub and more
+* Import and Conversion of Ulysses Themes to GtkSourceView Styles
+  - Matching the UI to the selected theme
+* Type-Writer Scrolling

 # Credit